dadoris/DBFoundations-Module07/docs/index.md

 ##### May 31, 2022
 ##### Foundations of Databases and SQL Programming
 ##### Assignment 07
 # Module 07: Functions
 ## Introduction
-This week’s topic is Functions including scalar, table, and user defined functions.
-(UDF).
+This week’s topic is Functions including scalar, table, and user defined functions (UDF).
 In addition to posting to the GitHub repository, I will create a GitHub webpage for review.
 In addition, I will answer the following questions:
 -Explain when you would use a SQL UDF.
 -Explain are the differences between Scalar, Inline, and Multi-Statement Functions.
 ###
 ### When to use a SQL User Defined Function (UDF)
 I would use a User Defined Function:

-*•	for calculations frequently repeated in my database or
+* for calculations frequently repeated in my database or

-*•	to implement capabilities not addressed by built-in functions.
+* to implement capabilities not addressed by built-in functions.

 For example, if my requirements included a Check constraint, I would use a custom scalar function to reference a column in another table because such a reference would not otherwise be possible as noted in the Module07Notes.docx file, page 18.
 ###